 Your car not starting in the winter is frustrating, particularly when you need to get somewhere fast.
-The most common cause of this is your battery.
+The most common cause of problems in cold weather is your battery.
 Sometimes this can be fixed easily by jump starting or recharging the battery however they could be a more complicated underlying cause that needs extra attention.

 How do I know if my battery is the problem?

 One of the key indicators that your battery is the issue is the sound of a whining noise as you attempt to start the car.
 However, this is not the only indicator of battery issues so there are other signs that you should look out for.
 Another sign to look out for is the ignition lights failing to illuminate on the dashboard.

 How to look after your battery

 Winter car battery maintenance doesn't have to be difficult.
 Flat batteries are the number one cause of breakdown call-outs in the UK during winter.
 Make sure that you aren’t let down by yours with our top tips.
 From mobile phone chargers to lights and heaters, your car is filled with a wide range of electrical appliances that are used on most car journeys.
 Appliances such as lights and heaters are used more often in winter which means that extra strain is put on your battery at this time of year.
 For this reason, it is important to make sure that you switch off all electrical appliances in your car before you turn the engine off.
 Areas to check include ensuring that no interior lights are left switched on and removing mobile phone chargers.